HISTORY of POHICK CHURCH

 By then, Pohick had became a Union observation post, with the famous "aeronaut," Professor Thaddeus S. C. Lowe, looking down at Confederate movements from his balloon, which soared 1,000-2,000 feet above the church courtyard.
 As Pvt.
 Sneden recorded in his diary, "Balloons are now used frequently at Pohick Church . . .
 A gas wagon is attached to the balloon with which the balloon is only one half or one third inflated, then it rises 1,000 feet or more, and is held on the ground by two or three long ropes by a lot of soldiers who are detailed for the purpose" (Feb 1).
 On March 5, 1862, Professor Lowe himself wrote a dispatch from Pohick to General Heintzelman, stating, "Have just made two ascensions with the balloon.
 It is fully inflated, and will take up two persons with all the ropes.
 If to-morrow is a fine day it would be a good time for the general to go up.
 I can see camp-fires on the Occoquan.
 T. S. C. LOWE, Chief Aeronaut, U. S. Army."

-Civil War Trails Plaque Installed at Pohick Church on April 12, 2013
+Civil War Trails Plaque Dedication at Pohick Church, April 26, 2014

 Following the Civil war, services resumed in 1874, and a major restoration of its colonial interior began in 1890, thanks to the generous contributions of its congregation, the Mt.
 Vernon Chapter of the Daughters of the American Revolution, and the Mount Vernon Ladies Association, among others.
 While the renovation was largely completed in 1917 (the approximate date of the above photo), smaller restoration and conservation projects continue to this day under the auspices of the Historic Pohick Church Foundation.
 Presently, this organization is raising funds for a permanent handicap ramp and a fire detection system.